Tarsiciosh/EssentialFeed/NOTES.md

 - we can break down to types of logging
 - func logError(.. ..only the error logging part
 - func logElapsedTime(..only elapsed time part
-- with the debugger we see that we load all images again when reloading the cache should prevent that from happening
+- with the debugger we see that we load all images again when reloading, the cache should prevent that from happening
-- starting adding a new logger to cache misses .logCacheMisses(url: url, logger: logger) func logCacheMisses...
+- add a new logger to catch the cache misses .logCacheMisses(url: url, logger: logger) func logCacheMisses.. loger.trace("Cache miss for url: \(url)" (remove getting the error with case let) then apply it: loadmageDataPublisher(from: url)
-.. loger.trace("Cache miss for url: \(url)" (remove getting the error with case let)
+    .logCacheMises..
 - run the app and we are missing a lot of caching
 - in LocalFeedLoader: FeedCache: not good to add performance improvements in services
-- instead add the improvement in the infrastructure
+- instead it is good to add the improvements to the infrastructure
 - in ManageFeedImage:
 override func prepareForDeletion() {
     super.prepareForDeletion()